lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Issues were addressed to ensure that qserv builds and passes all unit tests on Linux with gcc 4.8.5 - 5.3.1, and on MacOSX with XCode 7.3.0.
 Warnings were addressed wherever possible, and the builds are now largely warning free except for some warnings produced by third-party library dependencies.
-Warnings generated by the Eclipse Neon C++ code analyzer were also addressed where possible.
+Warnings generated by the Eclipse Neon C++ code analyzer were also addressed wherever possible.
 :jirab:`DM-3584,DM-3663,DM-3803,DM-3772,DM-3779,DM-3915,DM-4398,DM-4470,DM-4529,DM-4704,DM-5788,DM-6292`

 .. _release-v12-0-qserv-style: